Local Moduli of Semisimple Frobenius Coalescent Structures

-for a suitable non-degenerate multiplication invariant pairing $\eta$ on $A$; \item there is a vector $\mathcal E\in A$ such that the multiplication operator $\mathcal E\circ \colon A\to A$ has $n$ pairwise distinct eigenvalues. \end{enumerate} \end{teorema}

-\proof[Proof] The equivalence between (1) and (2) is the well-known Wedderburn-Artin Theorem applied to commutative algebras (see \cite{assem}).
-An elementary proof can be found in the Lectures notes \cite{dubro2}.
+\begin{proof} All these equivalences are well known.
+For the equivalence of (1) and (2), see for example \cite[Chapter~V, Section~6, Proposition 5, p.~A.V.34]{boualg4-7}.
+Another elementary proof can be found in the lectures notes~\cite{dubro2}.
 The fact that (2) and (3) are equivalent is trivial.
-Let us prove that (3) and (4) are equivalent.
-If (3) holds it is sufficient just to take
+Let us prove that~(3) and (4) are equivalent.
+If~(3) holds it is sufficient just to take

 So $\mathcal E\circ$ has spectrum $\left\{1,\dots,n\right\}$.
-Let us now suppose that (4) holds.
-Because of the commutativity of the algebra, all operators $a\circ\colon A\to A$ are commuting.
-Consequently, they are all diagonalizable since they preserve the one dimensional eigenspaces of $\mathcal E\circ$.
-For a well known theorem, these operators are simultaneously diagonalizable.
-So idempotents are easily constructed by suitable scaling eigenvectors of $\mathcal E\circ$. \endproof
+Let us now suppose that~(4) holds.
+The commutativity of the algebra implies that all operators $a\circ\colon A\to A$ commute.
+Therefore they preserve the one dimensional eigenspaces of $\mathcal E\circ$ and thus they are all diagonalizable.
+It follows that all operators~$a\circ$, being commuting and diagonalizable linear operators on a finite dimensional vector space, are simultaneously diagonalizable.
+Thus idempotents are constructed by suitably re\-sca\-ling the eigenvectors of $\mathcal E\circ$. \end{proof}

-\begin{defi}[Semisimple Frobenius Manifolds] A point $p$ of a Frobenius manifold $M$ is \emph{semisimple} if the corresponding Frobenius algebra $T_pM$ is semisimple.
-If there is an open dense subset $M_{ss}\subset M$ of semisimple points, then $M$ is called a \emph{semisimple Frobenius manifold}.
+\begin{Definition}[semisimple Frobenius manifolds] A point $p$ of a Frobenius manifold $M$ is \emph{semisimple} if the corresponding Frobenius algebra $T_pM$ is semisimple.
+If there is an open dense subset $M_{ss}\subset M$ of semisimple points, then $M$ is called a \emph{semisimple Frobenius manifold}. \end{Definition}